RX-M/kubecon-eu-2019/step07/README.md

 ```

-Fluentd is now tailing the ossp.log file under /tmp/log/, it should now be ready to go!
+Fluentd found its configuration under /fluentd/etc/ and is now tailing the ossp.log file under /tmp/log/, it should now
+be ready to send events to Elasticsearch!

 ### 4. Generating Events

-Using your `client.go` program to hit the gRPC microservice, send some events corresponding to some of the growing number
+Use your `client.go` program to send some events to the ossp service:
-of graduated CNCF projects:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ go run client.go a806b89387ba211e98f95020deaa3a09-548583198.eu-central-1.elb.amazonaws.com:31811 fluentd